almasoriaw/deploy-static-website-s3-aws_cloud/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project demonstrates how to deploy a static website using **Amazon S3** and **CloudFront**.
 We configure S3 to host your website files and use CloudFront as a Content Delivery Network (CDN) for global distribution.
+Static websites are ideal for hosting HTML, CSS, and JavaScript files that do not require server-side processing.

 <p align="right">(<a href="#top">back to top</a>)</p>